Dry Fasting: Benefits and How to Do It Right

 Stage #2: Burning Fat

-Once your body burned up all the glycogen, it will start using fat as fuel.
+Once your body has burned up all the glycogen, it will start using fat as fuel.
 If you have already adapted to a ketogenic diet, reaching this stage may happen quickly or immediately.
 Using fat will help you enter ketosis, lower thirst, and prevent discomfort during your fast.

 Dry Fasting the Right Way